-OPEB Liabilities, OPEB Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to OPEB date.
+OPEB Liabilities, OPEB Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to OPEB

+At December 31, 2021, if the City were to report on the full accrual basis, a liability of \$36,752 would have been reported.
+The net OPEB liability was measured as of June 30, 2021, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of that date.
 The Employer's proportion of the net OPEB liability was based on the Employer's share of covered payroll in the OPEB plan relative to the covered payroll of all participating OPEB employers.
-At June 30, 2020 the Employer's proportion was 0.061115 percent.
+At June 30, 2021 the Employer's proportion was 0.06608 percent, which is a 0.004965 increase from the prior year.
 There were no deferred inflows or outflows of resources reported on the City's financial statements as they are reporting on the modified cash basis.
-The Employer's OPEB contributions were \$6,667 for the year ended December 31, 2020.
+The Employer's OPEB contributions were \$11,486 for the year ended December 31, 2021.